status-im/specs/docs/stable/6-payloads.md

 ## Abstract

-This specifications describes how the payload of each message in Status looks like.
+This specification describes how the payload of each message in Status looks like.
 It is primarily centered around chat and chat-related use cases.

 The payloads aims to be flexible enough to support messaging but also cases